chanzuckerberg/sci-components/README.md

 ## Yarn scripts

 Common yarn scrips have been moved to the monorepo root.
-The-- syntax can be used to pass parameters to the underlying yarn scripts.
+The -- syntax can be used to pass parameters to the underlying yarn scripts.
 For instance, to update the snapshots, use `lerna run test -- -u` instead of running all tests on both packages with `yarn test`.

 - `yarn start`: Starts storybook on the local machine
 - `yarn build-storybook`: Builds the storybook in the docs-build folder